How to Check a Vehicle for a Tracker

 Queensland Legal Considerations

-- Installing a tracking device without lawful authority may breach criminal or civil law.
+- Installing tracking devices without authority may breach the law

-- Evidence obtained unlawfully may not be admissible in court.
+- Improperly obtained evidence may not be admissible

 How Common Is Vehicle Tracking?

-Most vehicle tracking concerns investigated involve Bluetooth tags rather than covert GPS systems.
+Most concerns involve Bluetooth trackers rather than covert GPS systems.

 In many cases: